Dynamics of Rapidly Rotating Bose-Einstein Quantum Droplets: Introduction

 \section{Introduction}

-Using laser cooling and trapping techniques, experimentalists can create atomic quantum gases at extremely low temperatures.
-Today, we have known that the phase transition for the indistinguishable particles is purely the consequence of quantum statistical effects.
-According to the Bose-Einstein statistics, the grand canonical ensemble theory reveals the emergence of the quantum phase transition as the chemical potential approaches zero, and by calculating the phase space filling one can further define the critical temperature.
-Having the same quantum configuration and sharing almost the same energy state, the macroscopic collection of cold atoms with a nonzero off-diagonal long-range order form the Bose-Einstein condensates (BECs) \cite{Anderson1995,Bradley1995,Davis1995}.
-With the mean-field (MF) approximation, the dynamics of the BECs with weak interatomic interactions can be adequately described through the application of the Gross-Pitaevskii equation (GPE).
-Nearby the Feshbach resonance, where the elastic scattering can be dramatically altered by an external field \cite{Jin2004,Ketterle2004,Hulet2005}, a quasibound molecular can tunnel across a potential energy barrier and resonantly couples to the free states of the colliding atoms.
-Therefore, the possibility of tuning the magnitude and sign of the scattering length with external magnetic fields provides new perspectives in the manipulation of BECs \cite{Eagles1969,Anderson1995,Julienne2006}.
+Dilute atomic gases have been created at extremely low temperatures using laser cooling and trapping techniques.
+According to the grand canonical ensemble theory, the critical temperature for specifying the quantum phase transition can be defined by the phase-space filling at zero chemical potential, and the macroscopic collection of cold atoms with a nonzero off-diagonal long-range order forms Bose-Einstein condensates (BECs) \cite{Anderson1995, Bradley1995, Davis1995}.
+With the mean field (MF) approximation, the dynamics of BECs with weak interatomic interactions can be adequately described by applying the Gross-Pitaevskii equation (GPE).
+Near the Feshbach resonance, where elastic scattering can be dramatically altered by an external field \cite{Jin2004, Ketterle2004, Hulet2005}, a quasibound molecule can tunnel across a potential energy barrier and resonantly couple with the free states of colliding atoms.
+Therefore, the possibility of tuning the magnitude and sign of the scattering length using external magnetic fields provides new perspectives for manipulating BECs \cite{Anderson1995, Eagles1969, Julienne2006}.